 Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision-maker, or decision-making group, in deciding how to allocate resources and in assessing performance.
 Our chief operating decision-maker is our Chief Executive Officer.
 Our reportable segments include: CAG, Water, LPD, and Other.
 The Other segment is comprised of our Dairy and OPTI Medical operating segments and a product line and out-licensing arrangements remaining from our pharmaceutical business.
+Assets are not allocated to segments for internal reporting presentations.

-CAG develops, designs, manufactures, and distributes products and performs services for veterinarians, primarily related to diagnostics and information management.
+CAG develops, designs, manufactures, and distributes products and performs services for veterinarians and the bioresearch market, primarily related to diagnostics and information management.
 Water develops, designs, manufactures and distributes a range of products used in the detection of various microbiological parameters in water.
 LPD develops, designs, manufactures and distributes diagnostic tests and related instrumentation that are used to detect a wide range of diseases and to monitor health status in livestock and poultry.
 Dairy develops, designs, manufactures and distributes products to detect contaminants in milk.
 OPTI Medical develops, designs, manufactures, and distributes point-of-care electrolyte and blood gas analyzers and related consumable products for the human medical diagnostics market.
 Further, OPTI Medical manufactures our VetStat® Electrolyte and Blood Gas Analyzer and electrolyte consumables used with our Catalyst Dx® analyzer.

 The accounting policies of our segments are the same as those described in the summary of significant accounting policies in Note 2 except for inventories, as discussed below.
-Intersegment revenues, which are not included in the table below, were not material for the years ended December 31, 2011, 2010, and 2009.
+Intersegment revenues, which are not included in the table below, were not material for the years ended December 31, 2012, 2011 and 2010.

-On January 1, 2011, we changed the measure of profitability for our reportable segments.
-As a result of this change, a portion of corporate support function expenses and personnel-related expenses, certain manufacturing costs and certain foreign currency exchange gains and losses are no longer allocated to our reportable segments and, instead, are reported under the caption "Unallocated Amounts" in addition to those amounts already reported under the caption "Unallocated Amounts."
-Prior to January 1, 2011, items not allocated to our operating segments consisted primarily of corporate research and development expenses that did not align with one of our existing business or service categories and the difference between estimated and actual share-based compensation expense.
-Similar to our treatment of share-based compensation expense, we estimate corporate support function expenses and certain personnel-related costs and allocate the estimated expense to the operating segments.
-This allocation differs from the actual expense and consequently yields a difference that is now reported under the caption "Unallocated Amounts."
+Items that are not allocated to our operating segments are as follows: a portion of corporate support function and personnel-related expenses; certain manufacturing costs; corporate research and development expenses that do not align with one of our existing business or service categories; the difference between estimated and actual share-based compensation expense; and certain foreign currency exchange gains and losses.
+These amounts are shown under the caption "Unallocated Amounts."

+We estimate our share-based compensation expense, corporate support function expenses and certain personnel-related costs and allocate the estimated expense to the operating segments.
+This allocation differs from the actual expense and consequently yields a difference that is reported under the caption "Unallocated Amounts."
 With respect to manufacturing costs, the costs reported in our operating segments include our standard cost for products sold and any variances from standard cost for products purchased or manufactured within the period.
 We capitalize these variances for inventory on hand at the end of the period to record inventory in accordance with U.S. GAAP.
 We then record these costs as cost of product revenue as that inventory is sold.
-The impact to cost of product revenue resulting from this variance capitalization and subsequent expense recognition is now reported within the caption "Unallocated Amounts."
-The segment income (loss) from operations discussed within this report for the years ended December 31, 2010 and 2009 have been restated to conform to our new measure of segment profitability.
-This change in measure of segment profitability did not have a material impact on the results of operations for any of our individual segments.
-There was no change to the business composition of our reportable segments or to our consolidated results of operations.
+The impact to cost of product revenue resulting from this variance capitalization and subsequent expense recognition is reported within the caption "Unallocated Amounts."

 Below is our segment information (in thousands):